 Strategic Collaborations in Health Sciences Libraries: Best Practices for Success provides a framework and evidence for learning on the key factors to consider when thinking about new collaborations.
 Readers will have the opportunity to contact chapter authors to obtain more details than those provided in the book.
 This connection between experts with collaboration experience and those seeking to understand successful collaborations presents a key benefit of this impactful resource.

-- The purpose of this edited book is to focus on the positive aspect of collaboration in health sciences libraries, encouraging others to form collaborations mutually beneficial to the library and the collaboration partner
+- Focuses on the positive aspect of collaboration in health sciences libraries, encouraging others to form mutually beneficial collaborations

-- Through case studies (from the past five years), readers will be exposed to new ideas or ways to enhance existing collaborations
+- Uses case studies (from the past five years) to expose readers to new ideas and ways to enhance existing collaborations

-- This book will encourage readers to contact individual authors to learn more about their experiences, share ideas and connect with a network of librarians with collaboration expertise
+- Encourages readers to contact individual authors to learn more about their experiences, share ideas, and connect with a network of librarians with collaboration expertise

 Postgraduate students, researchers and librarians in health science; researchers and librarians involved in library and information science

 1. Collaborative Data and Bioinformatics Support: Capitalizing on Your Strengths

 2. The merger of an academic medical center and an academic health sciences center: the impact on libraries